javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 The Lexical Environment object consists of two parts:

 1. *Environment Record* -- an object that has all local variables as its properties (and some other information like the value of `this`).
-2. An reference to the *outer lexical environment*, usually the one associated with the code lexically right outside of it (outside of the current figure brackets).
+2. A reference to the *outer lexical environment*, usually the one associated with the code lexically right outside of it (outside of the current figure brackets).a

 So, a "variable" is just a property of the special internal object, Environment Record.
 "To get or change a variable" means "to get or change the property of that object".